 When a court gives a monetary judgment the usual order is for the sum to be paid within 14 days (CPR r.40.11).

-Whilst the court will ordinarily order sums to be paid within 14 days, CPR r.40.11 does provide the court with the power to make a different order, i.e. by providing a longer period to pay in full or even providing for payment by instalments.
+Whilst the court will ordinarily order sums to be paid within 14 days, CPR r.40.11 does provide the court with the power at the time of making the order to make a different order, i.e. by providing a longer period to pay in full or even providing for payment by instalments.

 It is also possible for a judgment debtor to seek to vary an order after it has been made whether that be a request for a longer period to pay or for payment by way of instalments or even a variation in the instalment amount if payment by instalments was the order previously made (CPR r.40.9A).